MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

 ###Secondary Modules
-With ChopShop 4.0, it is now possible to chain modules allowing more generic work to be done by one module and then passed to multiple children module for further processing.
+With ChopShop 4.0, it is now possible to chain modules allowing more generic work to be done by one module and then passed to multiple children modules for further processing.
 For example, if you want to write a decoder for a protcol that runs on top of http, normally you would first parse the http traffic out and then proceed to parse the protocol that you were <b>actually</b> trying to decode.
 With 4.0 though, you can pass the data through a primary